 “We constantly try to teach parents not to look at the thermometer, but what kids' symptoms are and what they look like,” says Schmitt, who created the KidsDoc app for smartphones from the American Academy of Pediatrics (AAP), a triage system that helps parents figure out how to treat kids' symptoms.

-You can give your child medicine such as acetaminophen or ibuprofen (if the child is more than 6 months old) to reduce his fever.
+You can give your child medicine such as acetaminophen or ibuprofen (if the child is more than 6 months old) to reduce their fever.
 But be sure that it's truly necessary, and keep close tabs on the dosage of this or any medication in children, whether it's from a prescription or not.
 Remember, fever reducers don’t fight the infection that's causing the fever, it just reduces the fever temporarily.

 A recent study published in the journal Pediatrics found that one in four parents give their children fever-reducing medication when their temperature is less than 100 F, but most pediatricians don't recommend treating a fever unless it's above 101 F. And if your child looks well and is eating and drinking, skip the trip to the ER; a high fever by itself doesn't always need immediate medical attention.